hyperoslo/github-s3/README.md

 At Hyper, we make lots of things.
 Many of those things are open source, but there are also things that are closed source.
-We have a limited amount of private repositories on GitHub, though, so once we haven't needed to change them for a while we archive them to AWS S3.
+We have a limited amount of private repositories on GitHub, though, so once we haven't needed them for a while we archive them to AWS S3.

 These are shell scripts that make it really easy to archive and restore repositories between GitHub and AWS S3.